Accor Arena: Concerts

 The arena is one of the main concert venues in Paris.

 The inaugural concert was given by L'Orchestre de Paris on 17th February, 1984, when Lorin Maazel conducted the orchestra and massed choirs in a performance of Berlioz's Grande Messe des Morts.
 British rock band Queen performed at Bercy in 1984.

 Norwegian band A-ha played 2 concerts at Bercy in 1988.
 Among those who have performed there the most are French rock singer Johnny Hallyday with 93 solo concerts from 1987 to 2016 and eight concerts with the group Les vieilles canailles, totaling 101 performances; French singer-songwriter Michel Sardou with 91 concerts from 1989 to 2012; French entertainer Dorothée with 56 concerts from 1990 to 1996 and another in 2010; Canadian singer Celine Dion with 35 concerts from 1995 to 2017; Canadian-born French singer Mylène Farmer with 33 concerts from 1989 to 2013; and American singer-songwriter Madonna with 25 concerts from 1990 to 2023.
 French electronic music duo Daft Punk performer and recorded their performance for Alive 2007 at Bercy.
 Beyoncé, as a solo artist, performed at Bercy in 2007, 2009, and 2013 as part of her tours The Beyoncé Experience, I Am...
 Tour and The Mrs Carter Show World Tour.
-Barbadian singer Rihanna performed at Bercy in 2009 and 2011 for her second and third world tour "Last Girl on Earth" and "Loud Tour.
+Linkin Park performed at the venue on May 30, 2007, as part of the Minutes to Midnight World Tour, and again on October 25, 2010, as part of the A Thousand Suns World Tour.
+Barbadian singer Rihanna performed at Bercy in 2009 and 2011 for her second and third world tour "Last Girl on Earth" and "Loud Tour".
 German band Rammstein recorded their performance for Rammstein: Paris at Bercy.
+American singer Lady Gaga performed a total of 9 shows at Bercy.
+In 2010 for her Monster Ball with 4 shows, in November 2014 as part of her ArtRave: The Artpop Ball marking the last show of that tour, and in November 2025 for her Mayhem Ball with 4 shows.
 American rock band My Chemical Romance performed at Bercy in June 2022 as part of their Reunion Tour.
 Congolese artists who have performed at Bercy include Koffi Olomidé, Papa Wemba, Werrason, JB Mpiana, and Fally Ipupa.